Smart property investors use all the legal tax rules to minimize their cash flow leakage and maximise their deductions.

 If you want to maximise your deductions, it’s important to know how to best manage your tax claim.

 For the most up-to-date requirements regarding taxation and residential rental properties, you can refer to the Australian Taxation Office (ATO) website.

 But in short, as an owner of an investment property owner, you must be able to demonstrate that you’ve made every effort to rent your property out.

 Some of your considerations might include:

 - Collecting and producing evidence that it’s been advertised for rent

-- Making sure the property is in good enough condition to attract renters
+- Make sure the property is in good enough condition to attract renters

 - Setting a realistic rental price